Menu

 $14M Car Accident Settlement

-If you’ve been injured as a pedestrian if you’re able to, move to a safe location.
-Even if you believe your injuries are minor, it’s crucial to seek medical attention.
+If you’ve been injured as a pedestrian, your safety comes first.
+If you can, move to a safe location away from traffic.
+Even if you believe your injuries are minor, seek medical attention.
 Some injuries may not be immediately apparent, and a medical evaluation will help determine the extent of your injuries and provide necessary treatment.
 If you’re injured and unable to move, try to stay still and wait for medical help to arrive.

 If a vehicle was involved, obtain the driver’s contact information, including their name, phone number, address, and insurance details.
-It’s also important to collect the names and contact information of any witnesses present at the scene.
+It’s also important to collect witnesses’ names and contact information at the scene.
 Their statements may be valuable in supporting your case.

-If possible, take photos or videos of the accident scene including the positions of any vehicles involved, any visible injuries, road conditions, traffic signs or signals, and other relevant details.
-This evidence can be useful in the claims process.
+If possible, take photos or videos of the accident scene, including the positions of any vehicles involved, visible injuries, road conditions, traffic signs or signals, and other relevant details.
+This evidence can be helpful in the claims process.

-Be sure to keep records of your medical treatment, including doctor’s visits, test results, and prescribed medications.
-Save any receipts or invoices related to medical expenses, transportation costs, or other accident-related costs.
+Keep records of your medical treatment, including doctor’s visits, test results, and prescribed medications.
+Save any receipts or invoices for medical expenses, transportation, or other accident-related costs.
 This information will help when trying to recover compensation.

 This is likely an overwhelming time for you.
 If you’ve suffered injuries, you should be putting your energy into healing.
-For your wellness and for your best interests, it’s wise to seek legal advice from a personal injury lawyer who specializes in pedestrian accidents.
+For your wellness and best interests, seeking legal advice from a personal injury lawyer specializing in pedestrian accidents is wise.
+Contact Regan Zambri Long to speak with a Maryland pedestrian injury lawyer.

 5 stars